The Streets of San Francisco

-The Streets of San Francisco is a television crime drama filmed on location in San Francisco and produced by Quinn Martin Productions, with the first season produced in association with Warner Bros.
+The Streets of San Francisco is an American television crime drama filmed on location in San Francisco and produced by Quinn Martin, with the first season produced in association with Warner Bros.
 Television (QM produced the show on its own for the remainder of its run).

-It starred Karl Malden and Michael Douglas as two homicide Inspectors in San Francisco.
-The show ran for five seasons, between 1972 and 1977, on ABC, amassing a total of 119 60-minute episodes.
+It starred Karl Malden and Michael Douglas as two homicide inspectors in San Francisco.
+The show ran for five seasons on ABC between 1972 and 1977, amassing a total of 119 60-minute episodes.
 Douglas left the series at the start of its final season, and was replaced by Richard Hatch.

 The series started with a pilot movie of the same title (based on the 1972 detective novel Poor, Poor Ophelia by Carolyn Weston) a week before the series debuted.
 Edward Hume, who wrote the teleplay for the pilot, was credited as having developed the series based on characters in Weston's novel.
 The pilot featured guest stars Robert Wagner, Tom Bosley, and Kim Darby.

 Production

-The Streets of San Francisco debuted on ABC on Saturday, September 16, 1972, at 9 pm Eastern, competing against the popular CBS sitcoms The Mary Tyler Moore Show and The Bob Newhart Show.
+The Streets of San Francisco premiered on ABC on Saturday, September 16, 1972, at 9 pm Eastern, competing against the popular CBS sitcoms The Mary Tyler Moore Show and The Bob Newhart Show.
 After Streets gained attention on Saturday nights during the first season, the show was moved to Thursday, where it stayed for the remainder of its run, beginning with the second season, competing against other successful 1970s crime dramas, in different timeslots.

 By all accounts, Malden and Douglas developed a strong professional and personal relationship from their time on the series.
 Twenty years after last working together on an episode, they were both onstage at the 1996 People's Choice Awards.
 Malden referred to Douglas as "the son I never had" and mentioned that he had wanted producer Quinn Martin to cast Douglas on the series.
 Douglas responded to the compliment by calling Malden "my mentor", and both expressed that they enjoyed working together on the show.

 The show revolved around two police officers who investigated homicides in San Francisco.
 The center of the series was a veteran cop and widower, Lt.
 Michael Stone, star #897 (played by Malden), who had more than 20 years of police experience and was now assigned to the homicide detail of the San Francisco Police Department's Bureau of Inspectors.
-He was partnered with a young inspector and energetic partner, Assistant Inspector Steve Keller, star #2248 (played by Douglas), a college graduate, aged 28, who had little experience on the police force.
+He was partnered with a young officer and energetic partner, Assistant Inspector Steve Keller, star #2248 (played by Douglas), a college graduate, aged 28, who had little experience on the police force.
 Stone became a second father to Keller as he learned the rigors and procedures of detective work.
 Eventually, Keller was promoted to full inspector.
 As the series progressed, Douglas became a star in his own right.
-Mike's daughter, Jeannie Stone (Darleen Carr), made occasional appearances.
+Lt.
+Stone's daughter, Jeannie Stone (played by Darleen Carr), made occasional appearances.